-PLC maintains sufficient cash balances to meet minimum operational requirements, as determined by management from time to time.
+PLC maintains sufficient cash balances to meet minimum operational requirements, as determined by Management from time to time.
 Additional cash requirements are sourced from affiliates.
-To the best of the a.
+To the best of the Company's knowledge, there are no known trends, events or uncertainties that will have a material impact on its liquidity.

+Information on Independent Accountant and Other Related Matters a.
 External Audit Fees a.1.
-Audit and Audit-Related Fees
+Audit and Audit-Related Fees a.2.

-Corporation's knowledge, there are no known trends, events or uncertainties that will have a material impact on its liquidity.

-Information on Independent Accountant and Other Related Matters a.2.
 There were no other assurance and related services by the external auditor that are reasonably related to the performance of the audit or review of the registrant's financial statements.

-The aggregate fees paid by the Corporation for professional services (excluding Value Added Tax) rendered by the external auditor for the audit of financial statements for the years ended 31 December 2019 and 2018 follow:
+The aggregate fees paid by the Company for professional services (excluding Value Added Tax) rendered by the external auditor for the audit of financial statements for the years ended 31 December 2020 and 2019 follow:

-(P000's omitted)
+(₱000's omitted)

 2020 P4 78.0

 2019 478.0